truong04/MLOPS/README.md

 (The project should run on ubuntu os if you are using window)

-First you have to create an enviroment in your workidr and active metaflow-dev by
+First you have to create an enviroment in your workdir and active metaflow-dev by

 ```
 python3 -m venv metaflow_env